Monday is vuvuzela day at IndabaMay 6th, 2010 by H&R | Categories: government, tourism

 The Indaba tourism and travel show in Durban will come to a loud standstill on Monday, May 10 at noon when about 10 000 delegates are set to gather to blow vuvuzelas, fly South African flags and celebrate a month to kickoff of the 2010 FIFA World Cup.

-The mass celebration of the tourism industry will take place outside the Inkosi Albert Luthuli Convention Centre at the intersection of Commercial and Walnut Roads in Durban.
+The mass celebration of the tourism industry will take place outside the Inkosi Albert Luthuli stainless steel teapots Centre at the intersection of Commercial and Walnut Roads in Durban.

 Delegates will begin gathering from about 11h30.
 Each delegate will be given a temporary tattoo of the South African flag that day to apply to their faces.
 A limited number of flags and vuvuzelas will be handed out.
 At the stroke of noon, delegates will blow their vuvuzelas, wave their flags and celebrate the World Cup, and the significance of the event for South Africa as global tourist destination.